How to Write a Personalized Cover Letter

 Teal’s AI Resume Builder compares the skills in a job description to the skills in your resume to give you a match score.

-Teal's AI Resume Builder includes an AI feature that generates a cover letter based on a job description and your resume.
+Teal's AI Resume Writer also includes AI features that allow you to generate a cover letter based on a job description and your resume.
 This feature saves you a lot of time if you're applying for multiple positions that each need personalized cover letters.

 Emphasize your personal value